 What you need to run PeerSwap

-- You can use PeerSwap with either LND and core-lighting
+- You can use PeerSwap with either LND and core-lightning

 - To run PeerSwap as a core-lightning plugin, see the core-lightning setup guide